NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 {% include 'guide-contents.njk' %}

-All users can record vaccinations in this section.
+All users can access this section to record vaccinations.

 ## Video: Record vaccinations